treycg13/treycg13/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 40.77.98.191

-Machines within the network can only be accessed by each other.
+Machines within the network can only be accessed by the docker containers I created within my jumpbox.
+The personal IP address to access the ELK machine is:

-Web-1 machine has access to the ELK machine using the following IP addresses: 51.13.73.153

 A summary of the access policies in place can be found in the table below.